Beer Line Cleaning Equipment

 Tap towers are not just functional, but they can also be stylish and customizable.
 There are a variety of accessories body styles and add-ons available to enhance the look and presentation of your tap tower.

-One popular accessory is the tap handle.
+One popular accessory item is the tap handle.
 Tap handles come in a variety of styles and materials, from simple plastic to elaborate wood carvings.
 They can be personalized with logos or designs to add a touch of personality to your tap tower.

 Presentation is also important when it comes to tap towers.
 Adding LED lighting or a backlit sign can create a visually appealing display that draws attention to your tap tower.
 Some manufacturers even offer custom branding options to create a cohesive look with your business or event.